nwchemgit/nwchem-wiki/Geometry-Optimization.md

    ...
  END
 ```
-The presence of the STEPPER compound directive automatically turns off
+The presence of the `STEPPER` compound directive automatically turns off
-the default geometry optimization tool DRIVER.
+the default geometry optimization tool `DRIVER`.
 Input specified for the
-STEPPER module must appear in the input file after the GEOMETRY
+`STEPPER` module must appear in the input file after the `GEOMETRY`
 directive, since it must know the number of atoms that are to be used in
 the geometry optimization.
 In the current version of NWChem, STEPPER can
 be used only with geometries that are defined in Cartesian coordinates.
-STEPPER removes translational and rotational components before
+`STEPPER` removes translational and rotational components before
 determining the step direction (5 components for linear systems and 6
 for others) using a standard Eckart algorithm.
 The default initial guess
 nuclear Hessian is the identity matrix.

-The default in STEPPER is to minimize the energy as a function of the
+The default in `STEPPER` is to minimize the energy as a function of the
 geometry with a maximum of 20 geometry optimization iterations.
 When
 this is the desired calculation, no input is required other than the
-STEPPER compound directive.
+`STEPPER` compound directive.
 However, the user also has the option of
-defining different tasks for the STEPPER module, and can vary the number
+defining different tasks for the `STEPPER` module, and can vary the number
 of iterations and the convergence criteria from the default values.
 The
 input for these options is described in the following sections.